Virtual Network Hub

 DHCP Server

 Each hub has a single DHCP server instance.
+The hub's DHCP server provides IP addresses

 -

-Subnet mask - allows hub to determine which IP addresses are outside of the current sub-network and when to route
+Subnet mask - Allows the hub to determine which IP addresses are outside the

 -

-Starting and Ending IP addresses - they define the range of dynamic IP addresses issued to clients.
-This range should
+Starting and Ending IP addresses - Define the range of dynamic IP addresses

-have at least 2(two) IP addresses.
-The highest IP address is taken by DHCP server itself and is not issued to connected
+address is taken by the DHCP server itself and is not issued to connected devices.

 -

-Default lease duration - the default value is 24hr.
-The leases of this duration are issued when connected clients
+Default lease duration - The default value is 24 hours.
+Leases of this

-This value should not be too large to avoid running out of IP address space when disconnecting devices do not explicitly
+value should not be too large, to avoid running out of IP address space when

-release their IPs.
+disconnecting devices do not explicitly release their IPs.

 -

-Max lease duration - it is the maximum lease duration issued by DHCP server when a DHCP client requests too long
+Max lease duration - The maximum lease duration issued by the DHCP server

 -

-Domain name - it is a unique domain name will be provided to DHCP clients.
-It is a textual name which the clients
+Domain name - A unique domain name that will be provided to DHCP clients.

-would use for resolving their own name and names of neighboring devices when no other information is available.
+of neighboring devices when no other information is available.

 -

-DNS servers - additional DNS servers to be provided to DHCP client.
-When a hub has a default gateway, the DNS servers
+DNS servers - Additional DNS servers to be provided to the DHCP client.

-from the default gateway are automatically provided to DHCP clients as the top DNS servers.
-Whenever a hub does not have
+automatically provided to DHCP clients as the top DNS servers.
+If a hub does not

-a default gateway, the DNS servers from the settings list are the only DNS servers provided to DHCP clients.
+have a default gateway, the DNS servers from the settings list are the only DNS

 -

-Gateways - default gateways to be provided to DHCP clients.
-Whenever a hub has a default gateway slot, its IP is
+Gateways - Default gateways to be provided to DHCP clients.
+When a hub has

-automatically provided to all DHCP clients as a top default gateway.
-However, when a hub does not have a default gateway
+top default gateway.
+However, if a hub does not have a default gateway slot, the

-slot, the Gateways from the settings list are the only gateways provided to DHCP clients.
+Gateways from the settings list are the only gateways provided to DHCP clients.

 DHCP Server Stats